What a Catch!

-|Theme:||Jesus calls his disciples to fish for people.
+Jesus calls His disciples to fish for people.

-Our Bible lesson today is about one of the disciple's fishing trips.
-The story begins with Jesus preaching on the shore beside the sea of Galilee.
-There was a huge crowd of people gathered around him and they kept pressing closer so that they could hear him better.
+Our Bible lesson today is about one of the disciples’ fishing trips.
+The story begins with Jesus preaching on the shore beside the Sea of Galilee.
+There was a huge crowd of people gathered around Him and they kept pressing closer so that they could hear Him better.
 Jesus noticed two empty boats at the water's edge where the fishermen were washing their nets.
-Jesus stepped into one of the boats and asked Simon, the boats owner, to move it out a little further from the shore.
+Jesus stepped into one of the boats and asked Simon, the boat’s owner, to move it out a little further from the shore.
 Then Jesus sat down in the boat and preached to the people from there.

-When Jesus had finished teaching, he said to Simon, "Move on out into the deep water and let down your nets to catch some fish."
+When Jesus had finished teaching, He said to Simon, "Move on out into the deep water and let down your nets to catch some fish."

 Jesus said to him, "There is nothing to fear.
 From now on you’ll be fishing for men and women."

 When they reached the shore, they pulled their boats up on the beach, left them, nets and all, and followed Jesus.

 What did Jesus mean when He told them they would be fishing for men and women?
 (Pause for responses.)
 He didn't mean that they would go out and throw a net over them.
 What He meant was that just as they had been bringing the fish into their boats, they would now be bringing people into the Kingdom of God.
 Jesus wants you and me to be fishers of people, too.
 That means that we will tell the people we meet about Jesus so that they can know Him and become His followers, too.